top of page

 The Sun Eater novella set by Anderida Books

-9. Even from the beginning of The Sun Eater series, the reader has been told how the story will end, at least in broad strokes.
-These brief moments of foreshadowing continued throughout the story, even giving glimpses of certain characters’ futures well in advance.
-What made you choose this storytelling device and were you afraid at all that it might be something that lessened the tension or the stakes?
+9. Even from the beginning ofThe Sun Eater series, readers have been informed about how the story will end, at least in broad strokes.
+These moments of foreshadowing continued throughout the narrative, even hinting at certain characters’ futures.
+What made you choose this storytelling device, and were you afraid it might lessen the tension or stakes?*

 Empire of Silence Interior Art by Taran Fiddler